Luncher91/VBScript-vscode/README.md

 ## Fixed issues

-- You can now indent with tabulation and the extension will still work.
+- Intendetion using tab does now work as well

 ---